shelbyspeegle/Fallout-Terminal/README.md

 WishList:
 - Generate registers dynamically so every game is a little different.
-- Add capability of running a pseudo-terminal once game is complete.
+- Add access to vault entries once access is granted.
-  * Access some kind of fun files.
-- Allow user to type in password if desired.
+- Allow user to type in passwords if desired.
 - Allow user to skip terminal printing sequences.
 - Add tab-completion for UOS terminal.
 - Allow user to control experience from command line args.
   * Option for difficulty settings.
-- Add how to install ncurses for requirements mac section.

 #<a name="dependencies"></a>Dependencies